micropython/micropython/ports/nrf/README.md

      make BOARD=pca10040 FROZEN_MPY_DIR=freeze

+## Compile with freeze manifest

+Freeze manifests can be used by definining `FROZEN_MANIFEST` pointing to a `manifest.py`.
+This can either be done by a `make` invocation or by defining it in the specific target board's `mpconfigboard.mk`.

+For example:

+    make BOARD=pca10040 FROZEN_MANIFEST=path/to/manifest.py

+In case of using the target board's makefile, add a line similar to this:

+    FROZEN_MANIFEST ?= $(BOARD_DIR)/manifest.py

+In these two examples, the manual `make` invocation will have precedence.

 ## Enable MICROPY_VFS_FAT
 As the `oofatfs` module is not having header guards that can exclude the implementation compile time, this port provides a flag to enable it explicitly.
 The MICROPY_VFS_FAT is by default set to 0 and has to be set to 1 if `oofatfs` files should be compiled.
 This will be in addition of setting `MICROPY_VFS` in mpconfigport.h.